scummvm/scummvm/doc/docportal/advanced_topics/understand_search_box.rst

 If you have provided several search patterns, only games that match all of them are displayed.

-The matches are independent and not ordered, which means that when you are looking for ``Monkey Island``, you would get all the games with words "Monkey" and "Island" in description.
-Note that imaginary titles like "My Island with some Monkeys" would also be displayed.
+The matches are independent and not ordered, which means that when you are looking for ``Open Quest``, you would get all the games with words "Open" and "Quest" in description.
+The results would contain games like "Open Quest (Windows/English)" and "Police Quest IV: Open Season (DOS/Demo)".

 Here are some more examples of complex requests:

 - ``engine=ags path:steamapps !extra:Steam`` - AGS games at your /SteamApps/ folder, but not marked as Steam game at "extra"
 - ``e=wintermute l=`` - Wintermute games with empty "language" property
 - ``pl:dos lang=he desc~a*`` - Hebrew games for DOS with description starting with letter "A"